Skip to content

 The Story of Diva and Flea by Mo Willems, illustrated by Tony DiTerilizzi

 Mo Willems’ stay in Paris resulted in this charming story about a pampered and very cautious dog and her new stray cat friend.
-Together, they explore the ups and downs in the life of a flâneur (someone who wanders the streets and bridges and alleys of a city just to see what is going on). [early chapter book, ages 6 and up]
+Together, they explore the ups and downs in the life of a flâneur (someone who wanders the streets, bridges, and alleys of a city just to see what is going on). [early chapter book, ages 6 and up]

 Tales from Shakespeare: Hamlet retold in modern English by Timothy Knapman, illustrated by Yaniv Shimony